onecloudemoji/onecloudemoji.github.io/_posts/2022-05-01-vagrant-ad-lab.md

 ![secret](/assets/images/vagrant/topsecret.png)

 It is interesting just how much has changed since my last lab post, which was put up when I honestly didn't think I was going to get into sec.
-I was making mad fucking stacks contracting as a sysad, and thought I was going to stick with that for a while.
+I was making mad stacks contracting as a sysad, and thought I was going to stick with that for a the rest of my days.
+I just enjoyed doing this sort of stuff for fun.
+Its that wonderful intersection of both my interests; infrastructure and hacking.
 Turns out that tired, trite shit about money not being everything actually holds some weight.
 Who would have known that young people are fucking stupid.

+It also feels very, very good to complete another project.
+Makes me want to kick more things off that to do list.
+Something something object in motion and all that.

 ![fin](/assets/images/vagrant/fin.png)